cecilegaudron/coded-cream/README.md

 It uses GitPod, GitHub and Heroku.

 ### Frameworks and packages
-TO BE COMPLETED
+I install and import the Colorama module to have some colors in the code.
+I use this

 ## Testing
+### Manual Testing
 I do a lot of manual testing to see if the program responded correctly to each situation.
-I tested my input with symbols, letters instead of numbers for the choice of ingredients, or numbers instead of letters for the name.
+I test my input with symbols, letters instead of numbers for the choice of ingredients, or numbers instead of letters for the name.
 For each type of error, I want an error message targeting exactly the error made so that the user could make a new action, this time correct.

 ### Validator Testing
+I use the [CI Python Linter](https://pep8ci.herokuapp.com/) to check my Python code.

 ## Deployment

 ### Gitpod
-TO BE COMPLETED

-### Setup API
-TO BE COMPLETED
+I use Gitpod for this project.
+I use the [CI python essentials template](https://github.com/Code-Institute-Org/python-essentials-template) proposed by Code Institute in order to take advantage of the parameters already installed and predefined for Python.
+I create a new repository of this template in order to save it in my workspace and to rename it.
+I then launched Gitpod from this new repository.

 ### Deployment on Heroku
 - Create a list of requirements, the program needs it to run